-From the employer’s perspective, if the employee has put his or her life on the altar of their job, consider what they might be cable of if they ever feel like they are not being treated fairly.
-They will have no virtuous principles to temper their decisions.
+From the employer’s perspective, if the employee has put his or her life on the altar of their job, consider what they might be capable of if they ever felt like they were not being treated fairly.
+They would have no virtuous principles to temper their decisions.

 In the last 15 years, we have seen massive fraud in financial markets.
 The size of fraud in government, sports, entertainment and non-profit organizations is typically not as large but it is just as prevalent, and the impact on employees is the same.
 The root cause is all the same – the lack of integrity.